onfido/onfido-ios-sdk/README.md

 [configBuilder withAppearance:appearance];
 ```

-`primaryColor`: Defines the background color of views such as document type icon and capture confirmation buttons and back navigation button.
+- `primaryColor`: Defines the icon background color, button color and back navigation button color
-`primaryTitleColor`: Defines the text color of labels included in views such as capture confirmation buttons.
+- `primaryTitleColor`: Defines the primary button text color
-`primaryBackgroundPressedColor`: Defines the background color of capture confirmation buttons when pressed.
+- `primaryBackgroundPressedColor`: Defines the primary button pressed state color
-`secondaryBackgroundPressedColor`: Defines the background color of capture cancel buttons when pressed.
+- `secondaryBackgroundPressedColor`: Defines the secondary button pressed state color
+- `borderCornerRadius`: Defined border corner radius for all the buttons (default 5.0)
-`fontRegular`: Defines the custom font name for the regular style labels.
+- `fontRegular`: Defines the custom font name for the regular style labels
-`fontBold`: Defines the custom font name for the bold style labels.
+- `fontBold`: Defines the custom font name for the bold style labels
-`supportDarkMode`: Defines if iOS Dark Mode will be supported on SDK screens.
-The value is true by default. **This property applicable only for Xcode 11 built apps and has effect for the users whose device is running on iOS 13 and above.**
+- `supportDarkMode`: Defines if iOS Dark Mode will be enabled on SDK screens.
+The value is true by default. **Note:**This property is applicable only for Xcode 11 and above built apps and devices running on iOS 13 and above

-#### Dark Mode only UI customisation
+**Dark Mode only UI customisation**

-If you just need to change supportDarkMode value, you can use initialiser below:
+To just change `supportDarkMode`, you can use initialiser below:

 ##### Swift